- What is frankincense?

 The best idea would be to buy a supplement containing a food grade version of this ingredient which is specifically formulated for pets.

-7. Arthritis in humans
+7. Studied for arthritis in humans

 Just like with glucosamine and chondroitin, officially speaking, boswellic extracts can only be used as dietary supplements and not as medical treatments.
 With that said, given the research suggesting frankincense’s anti-inflammatory benefits, a number of these dietary supplements are starting to include it.